Workineh-Wogaso/AirBnB_clone/README.md

 0x00.
 AirBnB clone - The console
 By Guillaume
 Weight: 5
-Project to be done in teams of 2 people (My team: Arsene Awounou, Pericles Adjovi) Concepts
+Project to be done in teams of 2 people (My team: Workineh Wogaso, Sofiyullah Abdullah) Concepts
 For this project, students are expected to look at these concepts: